Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Abstract

 \section{Abstract}

-We propose a new stochastic emergency network design model that uses a fleet of drones to quickly deliver naxolone in response to opioid overdoses.
-The network is represented as a collection of $M/G/K$ queuing systems in which the capacity $K$ of each system is a decision variable and the service time is modelled as a decision-dependent random variable.
-The model is an optimization-based queuing problem which locates fixed (drone bases) and mobile (drones) servers and determines the drone dispatching decisions, and takes the form of a nonlinear integer problem, which is intractable in its original form.
+We propose a new stochastic emergency network design model that uses a fleet of drones to quickly deliver \ML{naloxone} in response to opioid overdoses.
+The network is represented as a collection of $M/G/K$ queueing systems in which the capacity $K$ of each system is a decision variable and the service time is modelled as a decision-dependent random variable.
+The model is an optimization-based queueing problem which locates fixed (drone bases) and mobile (drones) servers and determines the drone dispatching decisions, and takes the form of a nonlinear integer problem intractable in its original form.
 We develop an efficient reformulation and algorithmic framework.
 Our approach reformulates the multiple nonlinearities (fractional, polynomial, exponential, factorial terms) to give a mixed-integer linear programming (MILP) formulation.
-We demonstrate its generalizablity and show that the problem of minimizing the average response time of a network of $M/G/K$ queuing systems with unknown capacity $K$ is always MILP-representable.
-We design two algorithms and demonstrate that the outer approximation branch-and-cut method is most efficient and scales well.
-The analysis based on real-life overdose data reveals that drones can in Virginia Beach: 1) decrease the response time by 78\%, 2) increase the survival chance by 432\%, 3) save up to 34 additional lives per year, and 4) provide annually up to 287 additional quality-adjusted life years.
+We demonstrate its~generalizablity and show that the problem of minimizing the average response time of a \ML{collection of $M/G/K$ queueing systems} with unknown capacity $K$ is always MILP-representable.
+We design \ML{an outer approximation branch-and-cut algorithmic framework which is computationally efficient} and scales well.
+The analysis based on real-life data reveals that drones can in Virginia Beach: 1)~decrease the response time by \ML{82\%}, 2) increase the survival chance by more than \ML{273\%}, 3) save up to \ML{33} additional lives per year, and 4) provide annually up to \ML{279} additional quality-adjusted life years.

 Key words: opioid overdose, drone delivery, optimization-based queueing model, survival chance, mixed-integer nonlinear programming, stochastic network design

 \Rset{{\mathbb R}} \bbbone{{\mathchoice {\rm 1\mskip-4mu l} {\rm 1\mskip-4mu l} {\rm 1\mskip-4.5mu l} {\rm 1\mskip-5mu l}}} \R{{\mathcal R}} \Z{{\mathcal Z}} \eps{{\varepsilon}} \baselineskip=2\normalbaselineskip